nogu-atsu/chainer-BIGGAN/README.md

 ## All you have to do are...
 ### 1. Run copy_weights.ipynb and save weights
-You can use colaboratory if going wrong.
+This notebook may not work on your environment.
+If so, you can use colaboratory to save weights.
 ### 2. Run biggan.ipynb

 That's all